-Ângela Ferreira is included on The Theatre of the World at Museo Tamayo, Mexico (12 June - 31 December).
+Ângela Ferreira was recently included on The Theatre of the World at Museo Tamayo, Mexico (12 June - 28 September).

 Exhibitions / Works

 - New work on Fiction as Fiction (Or, A Ninth Johannesburg Biennale) (Cape Town, 2012)

 - Double Sided on Trade Routes Over Time (Cape Town, 2012)

 - Carlos Cardoso - Straight to the Point & Peter Blum - Kaapse Sonnette/Cape Sonnets (Cape Town, 2011)